 White Lady of Ogmore Castle

-The structure began as a motte and bailey style castle constructed with wooden palisades.
-Ogmore Castle was gradually replaced with stone before it eventually fell into a ruinous stated around the 16th century.
-Despite its dilapidated condition, the castle houses an intriguing ghost, as well as hidden treasure.
+The structure began as a motte and bailey castle constructed with wooden palisades and was gradually replaced with stone before falling into a ruinous state around the 16th century.
+Despite its dilapidated condition, the castle houses an intriguing ghost and hidden treasure.

 As Richard tells the story ...

 Although its history is relatively uneventful, it possesses a serene and enchanting aura.
 The bonus is that a chance encounter with its ghostly White Lady could prove a truly enriching experience.
 A man living nearby once woke in the night to find her apparition hovering, uninvited, at his bedside.
 She motioned him to follow her, and despite his reservations, he felt strangely compelled to do so.